erfanfs10/Django-Blog/README.md

 * Set A Profile
 * Manage Your Posts
 * Like Posts
-* Used Redis asn Cache backend
+* Used Redis as Cache backend
 * Used Session Framework
 * Used Message Framework
 * Send a Welcome Email using celery with Redis